 Cocaine is a highly addictive stimulant.
+It is made from the coca plant native to South America.
+Cocaine was originally used as a pain reliever and anesthetic.
 It creates a sense of euphoria, improves alertness, and creates a sense of energy.
 This substance interacts with the central nervous system to create this high.
 It encourages the release of a large amount of dopamine into the brain.
 Because of this, the body can quickly become dependent on the drug, leading to your need to continue to use it heavily.
 That makes it very hard to stop.
-For those who are using cocaine, freebase, or crack cocaine, addiction can occur quickly and often has devastating effects for individuals and their families.
+For those who are using cocaine, freebase, or crack cocaine, addiction can occur quickly and often has devastating effects on individuals and their families.

 Could you have a cocaine addiction?
-Some people may use this drug without developing dependence or addiction, though that is not the most common situation.
-Rather, many people who use this drug need to seek out cocaine addiction treatment.
+Some people may use this drug without developing dependence or addiction, though that is rare.
+Instead, many people who use this drug need to seek cocaine addiction treatment.
 Some common symptoms of coke addiction include: